What is Making Equals?

-The Making Equals project aims to create greater integration by engaging young people from Asian and white British communities using the power of sport.
-Working with our delivery partner Bodies In Motion the objective was to provide participants with key skills and knowledge to improve social cohesion within communities and their life opportunities.
+The project has been delivered in Bradford and Burnley and a new pilot in now being launched in Croydon.
+Working with partner agenices the objective is to provide participants with key skills and knowledge to improve social cohesion within communities and expand life opportunities.

-Sporting Equals hope to build on the success of the Making Equals project and the delivery model established.
-Our aim is to engage other diverse communities where instances of segregation occur, to help engagement and improve social cohesion.
+Sporting Equals hope to build on the success of the Making Equals project once the delivery model is established.
+Our aim is to engage diverse communities across cities to foster engagement between young people, tackling unconcisous bias and improving social cohesion.

 Faith Centre Model